wkvasnikoff/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 [AdSelector](./AdSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator that you use to get ads based on the selector's selection criteria.
+Returns an ad iterator based on the selector's selection criteria.

 ### Returns:
 |Type|Description|